 25 May 2012

 St. Cyril of Alexandria noted that after Christ’s completion of his mission on earth it still remained necessary for us to become sharers in the divine nature of God.
-We have “to give up our own life,” he wrote, “and be so transformed that we would begin to live an entirely new kind of life that would be pleasing to God.
-This was something we could do only by sharing in the Holy Spirit.”
+We have “to give up our own life,” he wrote, “and be so transformed that we would begin to live an entirely new kind of life that would be pleasing to God.”
+This becomes possible by the gift of the Holy Spirit.

 What does this entirely new kind of life entail?
 It is life in the Spirit; a life in which we are re-created anew, given a new purpose and perspective, and thus are joined to an astonishingly beautiful destiny: through the supreme gift of the Spirit, a divine and human kiss of intimate love, we are swept up into the divine life of the Holy Trinity, become members of the divine family, and immediately enter in a real way into life eternal—not later, not “some day,” but now and in the present.
 Although this entry into heavenly life is, of course, not yet fully realized here on earth, we are nonetheless drawn, through the indwelling Spirit whose love permeates the soul with supernatural radiance and light, into eternal life.